PSC Tutor Training Reg Form

 • Empathetic, patient, and willing to learn new skills.

-• Able to attend both days of basic tutor training, plus an additional day or training if you wish to tutor an adult with a learning disability such as dyslexia.
+• Able to attend all sessions of basic tutor training, plus an additional day or training if you wish to tutor an adult with a learning disability such as dyslexia.
 No degrees or diplomas are necessary, and there are no tests!

-• Many factors are considered in making a match: time, location, student needs and tutor preferences.
-Generally the more flexible you can be, the easier it is to pair you with a suitable student.
+• Many factors are considered in making a match: time, location, learner needs, and tutor preferences.
+Generally, the more flexible you can be, the easier it is to pair you with a learner.

-• Both tutors and students have the right to decline a match for any reason.
+• Both tutors and learners have the right to decline a match for any reason.

 Tutor Commitment

-• Meet your student at a public location or online.
+• Meet your learner at a public location or online.

-• Work with your student twice a week for 90 minutes each lesson, and dedicate time for preparing lessons and travel time.
+• Work with your learner twice a week for 90 minutes each lesson, and dedicate time for preparing lessons and travel time.

-• Make at least a one-year commitment to the program.
+• Make at least a six-month commitment to the program after being matched with a learner.

 Tutor Training